Souvenirs and Memorabilia

 The two metal dog tags that we wore 24/7 were imprinted /stamped with Name, Service number, Blood type, and Religion.
 For safety reasons, I added the plastic sleeve to one of them to silence the unwanted metal rattling sound that they made when clinking together.

-Misc. badges, ribbons, etc. that could be displayed on the khaki uniform shirts while in transit to or from Vietnam.
+Miscellaneous. badges, ribbons, etc. that could be displayed on the khaki uniform shirts while in transit to or from Vietnam.

 I picked up this souvenir metal necklace somewhere in Vietnam.
 Believe it or not, FTA doesn’t stand for Future Teachers of America!
 Ha!
 Think F The Army.
 The “War is Hell” slogan meaning is obvious, but I don’t remember the “Why Not” slogan.
 Must have been something like the “Don’t Mean Nothing” phrase that was often used by the GI’s.